Carried520/EnkaSharp/README.md

 This project is open source project , licensed under MIT license.
 Please abide by license terms.
 You must provide MIT license in copied/derived in parts that contain / derive from this code.

-## Versioning
+##📦 Semantic Versioning (SemVer)
-This project abides by Microsoft's Semantic Versioning.
+This project follows Semantic Versioning (SemVer), which uses a version format of `MAJOR.MINOR.PATCH`.

-MAJOR.MINOR.PATCH
-### MAJOR
-Incompatible , breaking API changes are made.
-### MINOR
- Functionality in a backwards-compatible manner is added.
-### PATCH
-Backwards-compatible bug fixes are made.
+- **Patch** — Increases when bug fixes, new features, new methods or small improvements are made that do not affect compatibility.
+- **Minor** — Increases when new features or functionality are added in a backward-compatible manner.
+- **Major** — Increases when there are incompatible changes that break backward compatibility.

 See more : [Microsoft Versioning Docs](https://learn.microsoft.com/en-us/dotnet/csharp/versioning#authoring-libraries)
 ## Branches